TunNyein/eks-blue-green-demo/README.md

 ```

-A complete operational workflow is documented in:
-📘 eks-blue-greee-runbook.md
+Follow the Runbook: 📘 eks-blue-greee-runbook.md